-This easy Fresh Peach Crisp recipe is made from scratch with a light topping that doesn't contain oats.
-It's a delicious way to celebrate peach season!
+This easy Fresh Peach Crisp recipe without oats is made from scratch with fresh juicy peaches and light crisp topping.
+This easy summer dessert is a delicious way to celebrate peach season!

 A few years ago, Hubs and I took the kids peach picking at an organic farm not too far from here.
 It was in the middle of July, and it was incredibly hot out, and there were ants the size of elephants roaming around the orchard.
-But, but we came home with loads of tender, juicy fresh peaches, and I made a very tasty peach crisp for dessert that night.
+But, but we came home with loads of tender, juicy fresh peaches, and I made the perfect peach crisp for dessert that night.

 The family absolutely refuses to go back to that orchard, no matter how hard I try to convince them, so I've been buying peaches at a local farmers market.
 They're still good, and they work very well for baking, but really, nothing compares to picking peaches straight off the tree.
 So if you have the chance, definitely go for it!